-The principal investigator and institution acknowledge that if a patentable invention or discovery is conceived, or conceived and reduced to practice by EMF-supported personnel during the award year, the EMF must be notified of the invention and the institution's plans for protecting the invention under existing institutional patent policy.
+The Mentor and Mentor's institution acknowledge that if a patentable invention or discovery is conceived, or conceived and reduced to practice by the EMF Research Fellow during the term of the fellowship, the EMF must be apprised of the invention and the institution's plans for protecting such invention under existing institutional patent policy.
 The EMF will defer to institutional policies where they are in compliance with those of the Federal government.
-The

-EMF reserves the right where the organization has no patent policy, or policies not in compliance with those of the federal government, to claim rights and interests in the invention or discovery.
+The EMF reserves the right where the institution has no patent policy, or policies not in compliance with those of the federal government, to claim rights and interests in the invention or discovery.